Comparative Study of Differentially Private Data Synthesis Methods: Differentially Private Data Synthesis (DIPS)

-When $k<p$, \citet{barak2007privacy} conducted early work on constructing $k$-way differentially private, consistent, and non-negative contingency tables via a Fourier transformation.
+When $k<p$, \citet{barak2007privacy} conduct early work on constructing $k$-way differentially private, consistent, and non-negative contingency tables via a Fourier transformation.
 The approach identifies the complete set of metrics required to reproduce a contingency table, where each cell is perturbed to achieve the same level of accuracy.
-However, the algorithm depends on the linear programming and could be a computationally infeasible when $p$ is large.
-A less computationally intensive approach to generate individual-level data in the discrete domain is the multiplicative weight Exponential mechanism (MWEM) approach based on linear queries \citep{hardt2012simple}.
-The MWEM approach approximates the original distribution in a differentially private manner through an iterative process.
+Another approach to generate individual-level data in the discrete domain is the multiplicative weights Exponential mechanism approach based on linear queries \citep{hardt2012simple}.
+The multiplicative weights Exponential mechanism method approximates the original distribution in a differentially private manner through an iterative process.
 It starts from a uniform distribution over the supports of all the attributes in the original data, and then updates the distribution via multiplicative weighting based on a query sampled via the Exponential mechanism and sanitized via the Laplace mechanism in each iteration.
-The method is embarrassingly parallel, but is less computationally efficient when the number of queries exponentially exceeds the data set size \citep{gupta2012iterative}.
+Since every iteration access the original data, the total privacy needs to be divided by the number of iterations.

+The Fourier transformation based algorithm depends on the linear programming and could be computationally infeasible when $p$ is large.
+Though the multiplicative weights Exponential mechanism approach is computationally more efficient, it is difficult to choose an optimal iteration number especially when $p$ is large.
+A small number of iterations would not be sufficient to capture the information in the original queries, leading to biased synthetic data, while a large number of iterations will introduce too much noise during the data generation process, rendering the synthetic data useless.
+The inaccuracy of the multiplicative weights Exponential mechanism is documented in \citet{li2016differential,vadhan2017complexity,kowalczyk2017hardness} and is also confirmed by the simulation studies we have conducted.
+For these reasons, we do not evaluate the Fourier transformation based method and the multiplicative weights Exponential mechanism in Section \ref{sec:simulation}.